- Home

 Coping with children’s needs

-Like many adults, children may struggle with the way family life changes after a cancer diagnosis.
-They may worry about the future or find it difficult to understand why life can’t go back to the way it was before the cancer.
+Like many adults, children may struggle with the changes to family life after a cancer diagnosis.
+They may worry about the future or find it difficult to understand why life can’t go back to the way it was.

 - Try to be as open and honest as possible.

 - Acknowledge the impact of cancer on your family.
 This is particularly important for teenagers.
-To find out about support to help teenagers cope with life after cancer, visit CanTeen.
+Canteen can help young people aged 12–25 cope with life after a cancer diagnosis in the family.
+Call 1800 835 932.

 - Be open about how you feel, so the children understand if you’re not bouncing back.

-- Spend time together doing something they enjoy.
+- Spend time together doing things they enjoy.

-- Explain any changes made to your family’s lifestyle, and let your children know if they are going to be permanent.
+- Explain any changes made to your family’s lifestyle.
+Let your children know if these are going to be permanent.

 View the Cancer Council NSW editorial policy.